Skip to main content

 To make informed choices, it’s essential to understand how various dairy products are made and their impact on insulin levels:

 • Milk and Whey: Milk contains both casein and whey proteins.
-Whey, the liquid portion that remains after milk has curdled and strained, is particularly insulinogenic due to its high BCAA content.
+Whey, the liquid portion that remains after milk has curdled and strained, is particularly insulino spiking due to its high BCAA content.
 Many processed foods and protein powders use whey protein, which can significantly spike insulin levels.

-• Cheese: During cheese-making, the liquid whey is removed, leaving behind casein.
-Cheese is also fermented, which can further reduce its insulin-spiking properties.
-However, not all cheeses are created equal.
-Fresh cheeses like cottage cheese can still contain whey, whereas aged cheeses have less whey and more casein, making them potentially better for managing insulin levels.
+• Cheese: When cheese is made, the liquid whey is removed, leaving behind casein.
+Fermentation can further reduce its impact on insulin, but not all cheeses go through this process.
+Cottage cheese, ricotta, and cream cheese still contain whey and are not fermented, while aged cheeses have less whey and more casein, making them a better option for managing insulin levels.

 • Yogurt: Yogurt is made by fermenting milk with beneficial bacteria.
 The fermentation process can help break down some of the BCAAs in casein, reducing its insulin-spiking effects.
 Greek yogurt, which is strained to remove much of the whey, can be a better option than regular yogurt.